-Woodlife Trails – Level One to Level Four Instructor Module
+Woodlife Trails – Level Three & Level Four Instructor Module

 Woodlife Trails has for some time developed and pioneered new techniques for delivering content and developing participants in Bushcraft, Tracking and Natural History.

 We pride ourselves that we not only have the depth of knowledge and skill in the chosen subjects but that we have the requisite knowledge and skill to deliver the content so that each participant, regardless of age or level of expertise, has a complete educational experience on our courses or programmes and is not just considered an attendee on the course.

 We have thought long and hard about how to effectively share our knowledge and skills to an extent that we would be happy with someone else delivering the content of our courses to our total satisfaction – and after a number of years, we have decided that the time is right to offer an Instructor’s module as a bolt-on to our Diploma programmes.

 As you know, we don’t do things by halves!
 Our Instructor’s Module will be aligned to qualified UK adult teaching qualification and status as defined by UK government.
 In other words you will have a qualification based on Level 4 Certificate in Education and Training.
 Due to the enormous expense involved which would necessarily have to be passed on to you the customer, the programme will not be accredited with an awarding body.

 You must have completed at least Level 3 Diploma Programme (or near completion) and you must have registered and paid for Level 4 and be prepared to complete Level 4 during the Instructor Module period OR